dacoder123456m/maindacoder123456m.github.io/README.md

 Just a "Perfectly Normal Html Site"
 Have Fun
 If You Want Me To Remove Your Game Site I Will Happily Remove It But I Do Give Credit This Is Just Connecting The Dots Of All Of Your Great Sites Please Tell Me If You Want It Removed.
+This Is A Clone Of Dacoder12.github.io Because It Got Blocked I Am The Same Person